-We feel that nutrition is a significant component of health and fitness practice, but at the same time, it is one that is often overlooked.
+We feel that nutrition is a significant component of health and fitness practice, but at the same time, it is often overlooked.

 The focus for many trainers is far too often the exercise component of fitness and lifestyle coaching, and this plays out when looking at the focus towards certifications.

-Aiming for a credential in nutrition will not only boost your value on paper, but it will also allow you to achieve faster and more lasting results with clients overall.
+Aiming for a credential in nutrition will not only boost your value on paper but will also allow you to achieve faster and more lasting results with clients overall.

 That’s why we’ve rounded up 8 of the best nutrition certs in the game for you to make your choice.

-So with that out of the way, let’s get into it.
+So with that out of the way, let’s get into specifics.